 Born and raised in New York City, Nick was a standout athlete throughout his youth.
 He studied sociology and studio art at Emory University in Atlanta, Georgia (USA), where he also fell in love with ecstatic dance and the burgeoning rave scene.
-During his senior year, he spent a semester abroad in Belize and traveled throughout the Guatemalan backcountry researching the impact of Western materialsm on indigenous cultures.
+During his senior year, he spent a semester abroad in Belize and traveled throughout the Guatemalan backcountry researching the impact of Western materialism on native cultures.
 He also developed a passion for photography and began to explore yoga and meditation.
-Upon graduating from college, a series of mystical dreams, including a profound spiritual awakening while under the influence of psilocybin, radically altered the course of his life.
+Upon graduating from college, a series of mystical dreams, as well as a profound spiritual awakening while under the influence of psilocybin, radically altered the course of his life.

-After several years spent documenting music festivals and visiting natural places throughout North America, Nick met his first great yoga teacher, Stephen Spyrit, in Portland, Oregon, and was inspired to travel to India, Nepal, Southeast Asia, Israel and Egypt.
-From there, he spent a year as a professional photographer in New York before another mystical experience revealed his purpose: to start a school.
-Relocating to the Berkshire Mountains of Western Massachusetts, Nick devoted himself to yoga full-time, ultimately returning to India, Thailand and the Philippines to advance his spiritual practice.
+After several years spent documenting music festivals and visiting natural places throughout North America, Nick met his first great yoga teacher, Stephen Spyrit, in Portland, Oregon, and was inspired to travel to India, Nepal, Southeast Asia, Israel, and Egypt.
+From there, he spent a year as a professional photographer in New York before another mystical experience revealed his life calling: to start a school.
+Relocating to the Berkshire Mountains of Western Massachusetts, Nick devoted himself to yoga full-time, ultimately returning to India, Thailand, and the Philippines to advance his spiritual practice.

-In 2019, Nick is excited to publish his first book, The Light Travelers, which describes his transformative journey, a generation “waking up,” and what happens when waking life and dreams merge into one.
+In 2019, Nick published his first book, The Light Travelers, which describes his transformative journey, a generation “waking up,” and what happens when waking and dreaming merge into one.

-When he isn’t teaching, speaking, writing, or traveling, Nick enjoys making music (especially improvisational singing), hiking, swimming, talking story and deep listening.
+When he isn’t teaching, speaking, writing, traveling, or working with clients, Nick enjoys making music (especially improvisational singing), hiking, swimming, storytelling, and deep listening.